 ‘Me,’ Katie whispered.

 Oh.
-A date.
+Like a date.
 Harry blinked.
 A date with Katie.

 She stared up at him with wide eyes, biting at her lower lip.
 ‘If you don’t want to go it’s ok,’ she murmured.

 She’s cute and she’s fun.
-Harry struggled for a reason to say no. She seems to want to go with me and I don’t really have plans.
+Harry struggled for a reason to say no. And she stuck by me.

 ‘What time?’ he asked.

-Katie grinned, a bright blush on her cheeks.
+Katie grinned, a bright pink blush blossoming on her cheeks.
 ‘Eleven.
 I’m not much of a planner.
 We can figure out what to do when we get there.’

 What am I meant to do?
 Or wear?
-Harry’s stomached coiled into a knot.
+Harry’s stomach coiled into a knot.
 Maybe I should’ve said no.

 ‘Sounds perfect.’
 He flashed her a smile.

 Katie’s blush bypassed all remaining intermediate shades of red and skipped straight to crimson.
-She glanced back down the table to where Angelina and Alicia were giggling to each other, then bounced forward and wrapped her arms round him.
+She glanced back down the table to where Angelina and Alicia were giggling to each other, bouncing forward and wrapping her arms round him.

 ‘Hogsmeade with Katie Bell.’
 Ginny spoke up from a few places down the table.